 The High Brahmin tells the Rajah of Solor’s vow of love to Nikiya hoping the Rajah would kill him.
 Instead, the Rajah feels it is Nikiya who should die.

-This ballet has been reprised and reproduced many times, with productions by famous ballet companies and individuals like The Kirov Ballet, Natalia Makarova, and Rudolf Nureyev.
+This ballet has been reprised and reproduced many times, with productions done by famous ballet companies and individuals like The Kirov Ballet, Natalia Makarova, and Rudolf Nureyev.

-Arguably the most famous ballet of all time, ageless tale has been reconstructed, reprised, and reproduced multiple times over the span of a century.
+Arguably the most famous ballet of all time, the ageless tale has been reconstructed, reprised, and reproduced multiple times over the span of a century.
 Composed by Tchaikovsky in 1875, this story was a flop in the very beginning.
 It combines two Russian folk stories into two acts.

-First we meet Prince Siegfried on his birthday surrounded by his friends and his subjects.
+First, we meet Prince Siegfried on his birthday surrounded by his friends and his subjects.
 The Queen announces it is time for Prince Siegfried to choose a bride and end his carefree ways.
 Siegfried, saddened by the lack of love this marriage will include, goes on a hunt for swans with his friend Benno.

 Alone by the lake hunting Siegfried takes aim but is shocked when he sees one of the swans transform into the lovely maiden Odette.
 When seeing him Odette is afraid.
 He convinces her that he intends no harm so she tells him of her true identity as the Swan Queen.
 Odette is under a horrible spell that Von Rothbart, the sorcerer, had cast upon her and all her female companions.